Updated: 6 days ago

 ANSWER: Yes, Spain has two startup unicorns.
 Cabify (Uber competitor) and in the late 2019 the delivery service Glovo also reached the elusive Unicorn status.

-"The Barcelona-based startup says the latest raise has pushed its valuation past $1BN — putting it into a very exclusive Spanish unicorn club, with the likes of ride-hailing giant Cabify.
-(Glovo reckons it’s only the second privately held business in the country to achieve such a valuation)."
+"The Barcelona-based startup says the latest raise has pushed its valuation past $1BN — putting it into a very exclusive Spanish unicorn club, with the likes of ride-hailing giant Cabify."

 Most probably in the coming years, we will see many more Spanish startup bulls transform into unicorns since many investors argue that the Spanish Startup Scene is fertile ground for more $billion valuations.